google/link022/testkit/README.md

 ### 2. Start the test kit
 Run the test kit with sample gNMI test on mininet node "ctrlr", setting the target to the emulated Link022 AP.

+Note, if testing agianst the Link022 emulator, be sure the hostname of the machine running the emulator matches the hostname in 'tests/ap_config.json'.
+For example, "link022-pi-ap".
 ```
 mininet> ctrlr {path to testkit binary} -logtostderr \
 -ca ../demo/cert/client/ca.crt \